cqueern/PageSpeedInsightsChecker/README.md

 This script does three things...

-1. Checks the Google [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/)desktop and mobile scores for an array of sites you provide
+1. Checks the Google [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) desktop and mobile scores for an array of sites you provide
 2. Sends email notification when scores are below a pre-set threshold
 3. Generates a "dashboard" web page with the scores